lmbek/NineNineFive/README.md

 ## Specialities
 I prefer developing in Go because of it's simplicity and good scaling.
 It's a good general programming language, that can be used in many different domains. <br>
 I have specialised in Webbased IT Systems, where i build executables with manifests, icon and code signing.
-I both deploy software as a service (technically) and do SaaS as business.
 I: analyse requirements, design, program/develop, test, build and deploy software for Computers, Mobiles and the Cloud. <br>
-The software i build is typically made with Go as backend with http (file)server and an API, where the frontend is build with vanilla html/css/js with some awesome technology i made myself for pageChanging, loading, maintaining and deploying software.

 ## Main Languages, Tools & Services (professional):
 * Go